-Nelson Road Dental Practice is in Gillingham and provides NHS and private treatment to patients of all ages.
+New Park House Dental Centre is in Shrewsbury and provides NHS and private treatment to adults and children.

 There is level access for people who use wheelchairs and those with pushchairs.
-Car parking spaces, including some for blue badge holders, are available near the practice.
+Car parking spaces, including for blue badge holders, are available near the practice.